 Size

-The largest sea snail, the giant Australian Trumpet, Syrinx aruanus, can be as long as 3 feet (91 cm).
-By comparison, the biggest land snail is thought to be the African Giant Snail, Achatina achatina, with a shell that measures only 7 inches (18 cm).
-The largest shell-less snail is probably the Pacific Banana Slug, Ariolimax columbianus, just under 10 inches (25 cm) in length.
+The largest sea snail, the giant Australian Trumpet, Syrinx aruanus, can be as long as 3.0 feet (91 cm).
+But, the biggest land snail, thought to be the African Giant Snail, Achatina achatina, has a shell that measures only 7.0 inches (18 cm).
+Slugs are limited in size, too, with the largest believed to be the Pacific Banana Slug, Ariolimax columbianus, just under 10.0 inches (25 cm) in length.

-At the other end of the scale is Acmella nana, the world’s smallest, which has a shell height of 0.027 inches (0.7 mm) and can pass through the eye of a needle!
-Another small snail worth noting is Partula rosea, no more than 0.5 inches (12.7 mm).
-Native to the Pacific Islands, this snail is now extinct in the wild.
-Half the world’s population—about 100—now live in a protective habitat in a British zoo.
+At the other end of the snail scale is the world’s smallest, Angustopila psammion, which was discovered in 2022.
+It has a shell height of 0.02 inches (0.48 mm)—so minuscule you could fit five of them inside a grain of sand!
+Another tiny snail worth noting is Partula rosea, no more than 0.5 inches (12.7 mm).
+Native to the Pacific Islands, it’s now extinct in the wild, and half the world’s population of them—about one hundred—now live in a protective habitat in a British zoo.

 The shell

-Slugs vary, too, but since they’re essentially shell-less it’s harder to discern their differences.
-It often takes an expert’s examination of the foot’s structure or other tiny features to distinguish one species from another.
-While most are very dull, there are a few that make a dramatic statement, such as the Banana Slug, Ariolimax columbianus.
+Slugs vary, too, but since they’re essentially shell-less, it’s harder to discern their differences.
+It often takes an expert’s close examination of tiny features to distinguish one species from another.
+While most are very dull, a few make a dramatic statement, such as the Banana Slug, Ariolimax columbianus.

 The shell consists of three layers:

-- Ostracum, the middle layer, consisting mostly of calcium carbonate.
+• Ostracum, the middle layer, which consists mainly of calcium carbonate.

-- Periostracum, the skin, a mix of proteins that hold the shell’s color.
-After a snail dies, this layer erodes, exposing the white or gray color of underlying calcium carbonate.
+• Periostracum, the skin, a mix of proteins that hold the shell’s color.
+After a snail dies, this layer erodes, exposing the underlying calcium carbonate’s white or gray color.

-The shell has its start during embryonic development, but it isn’t a living thing.
+The shell has its beginning during embryonic development, but it isn’t a living thing.
 It grows layer-by-layer as cells located on the lip of the aperture (the shell’s opening) release a calcium carbonate material.
-A liquid at first, it gradually hardens.
+A liquid, at first, it gradually hardens.
+Calcium is so essential for development that a diet deficient in it will produce a thin, cracked shell; if this persists, it can be fatal.
+(Owners of pet snails provide calcium-rich cuttlebone for them to feed on.)
+The wall of the shell thickens as it grows.
+(The shell of many sea snails is nearly unbreakable by the time they reach old age.)

 Torsion

-During the early stages, the shell undergoes a complicated action, known as torsion, that twists its position from the rear to forward-facing.
-Torsion to the right (most common) or the left gives shells a characteristic spiral and is specific to each species.
+During its early stages, the shell undergoes a complicated action known as torsion that curls it into a spiral.
+Torsion to the right (most common) or left is specific to each species.

 To determine whether a shell is coiling right or left, look at the apex, the center point where it begins swirling outward.
-Right (dextral) spirals will go in a clockwise direction toward the aperture.
+Right (dextral) spirals will go clockwise toward the shell’s aperture.
 And conversely, left (sinistral) coiling spirals grow counterclockwise.

-Snails can’t release themselves entirely from their shell, but they can move in and out of it through their aperture.
-Water sails have a hardened “lid,” and can completely close themselves inside.
-Land snails, don’t have one.
-Instead, some seal the aperture with a covering of mucus (called an epiphragm) and others with part of their foot.
+Snails can’t release themselves entirely from their shell, but they can move in and out of their aperture.
+Aquatic snails have a hardened “lid” and can completely close themselves inside.
+Land snails don’t have one, so, depending on the species, they seal their aperture with a covering of mucus (called an epiphragm) or with part of their foot.
+They enclose themselves for several reasons: for protection from predators, to escape inclement weather—too hot, too cold, too dry—or to take a rest.
+They can stay within the shell for long periods if necessary.

 Slugs

-As for slugs, depending on the species, they either have no shell, have a minuscule one at the tail-end of their body, or a tiny internal one.
-There are essentially no other differences between a slug and snail with a shell.
+Depending on the species, slugs either have no shell, a minuscule one at the tail-end of their body, or a tiny internal one.
+There are basically no other differences between a slug and a snail with a shell.

 Slugs are long, muscular, and slimy.
-They’re commonly black or dark brown and 0.5–2.0 inches long (13 to 51 mm).
+They’re commonly black or dark brown and 0.5–2.0 inches long (13–51 mm).
 They’re more prone to desiccation because they lack the moisture retention a shell would provide.

 Slime

 Snails produce slime, which is a mucus that has different purposes.
 They use it for movement, to isolate the body from dirt and germs, and for moisture so they don’t desiccate.
 It’s made of a gel that can change its density from a solid to near-liquid.
 So, it can be thin for easy gliding across a smooth surface or thick to protect from a rough one.
 Some slugs can produce a cord of mucus on which to lower themselves.
-You may have noticed the shiny slime trail left by snails on sidewalks and flowerpots.
+You may have noticed the shiny slime trail left by snails on sidewalks, flowerpots, or even window glass.

-- Visceral mass (digestive, excretory and reproductive organs mixed with no divider between them).
+• Visceral mass (digestive, excretory, and reproductive organs all mixed with no divider between them).

 Head

-The mouth contains a unique tongue, called the radula (RAD-joo-luh), which has rows of hard, course “teeth” on it made of chitin.
-To eat, the snail draws this rasp-like tongue over food, scraping bits of it into its mouth.
-They do the same thing with soft stone, such as limestone, which provides the calcium they need for building their shell.
-All this scraping wears the tip of the tongue away, not surprisingly.
-But the radula grows from the base throughout the life of the snail, as our fingernails do.
+The mouth contains a unique tongue called the radula (RAD-joo-luh), which has rows of incredibly hard, course “teeth” made of chitin.
+They’re the strongest natural material on earth.
+They’re five times stronger than spider silk and nearly as strong as the toughest manufactured materials.
+To eat, the snail draws its rasp-like tongue over food, scraping bits of it into its mouth.
+It’s used the same way on soft stones, such as limestone, to consume the calcium needed for building the shell.
+All this scraping wears the tip of the tongue away, but the radula grows from the base throughout the snail’s life, just like our fingernails do.
 Snails don’t bite, but if you allow one to crawl on your hand, it might “taste” you with its tongue, and you’ll feel its raspy teeth.
+Don’t worry!
 It’s painless and feels like a cat’s tongue.

 Tentacles and eyes